aweller/CancerPipeline/README.md

 The folder *analysis_mypipeline* contains intermediate and output files for MuSiC and MutSigCV.
 The list of significant genes created by is in *./analysis_mypipeline/output/mypipeline_mutsigcv.sig_genes.txt*

-##Configuration

-The name and settings for each pipeline are configured in **CancerPipelineConfig.py**.

-This file contains a Python dictionary for each pipeline.

-**Location settings**

-Use absolute paths!

-- root: the root folder of this pipeline
-- raw_vcf_folder: the folder containing the unfiltered vcfs
-- bed: the bed file for this panel
-- ref: path to the reference sequence (in fasta format)

-- bam_folder (optional): the folder containing the bam and bam.bai files.
-If not supplied, MuSiC will not be started.
-- whitelist (optional): a list of samples from the raw_vcf_folder to be processed

-**Filtering settings (optional)**
-- min_cov: Minimum accepted coverage for a variant position
-- min_varfreq: Minimum variant frequency for a variant position
-- min_qual: Minimum variant frequency for a variant position

-**Run flags (optional)**
-- vcf_type: select the type of input vcf (iontorrent/illumina_strelka) (default: iontorrent)
-- cpus: number of CPUs to use in parallel (default: 1)
-- functional_analysis: if False, don't run MutSigCV and MuSiC (default: True)
-- verbose_logging: if set to True, will result in more output while running (default: False)
-- version_numbers_not_in_blacklist: legacy flag, don't use

 ##Dependencies